Mike, 1998 the release of "Tubular Bells 3" , 1999 "Guitars" and probably at he last day of this year the "Millennium Bell" album...

 Well ... not really .

-A lot of melodies kept coming up again, and it’s really like a journey through your whole career .
+A lot of melodies kept coming up again, and its really like a journey through your whole career .

 Do you think so?